TshepoShale/Intermediate-JavaScript-Notes/README.md

 NB: The dot "." is a special character class that matches “any character except a newline”.

 ## The dotfall "s" flag:
+That’s what s flag does.
+If a regexp has it, then the dot "." match literally any character.

 There exist following character classes: